Animal Welfare

 - Animal Welfare Partnerships

-We expect our suppliers to eliminate or modify routine management practices that are unnecessary or cause pain.
-These include the elimination of the practice of tail docking cattle, the use of pain control when dehorning or disbudding cattle and goats, extra teat removal and castration and the prohibited use of electric cattle pods for routine handling.
-We expect our suppliers to implement appropriate animal care awareness and training programs including a mandatory animal care Code of Conduct that is reviewed annually.
+Above this, we expect our suppliers to eliminate or modify routine management practices that are unnecessary or cause pain.
+These include the elimination of tail docking, the use of pain control when dehorning or disbudding cattle and goats, extra teat removal and castration, and the prohibited use of electric cattle pods for routine handling.
+We also ask that our suppliers implement appropriate animal care awareness and training programs, including a mandatory animal care Code of Conduct that is reviewed annually.

 In addition to our Animal Welfare Policy, our Position Paper on Animal Health and Welfare Issues highlights our position on important animal health and welfare aspects of livestock production that are currently outside of the direct scope of our Animal Welfare Policy.
-We have made significant progress in advancing these positions in certain countries for some of these issues and will consider incorporating them into further updates to our Policy.
+We have made significant progress in advancing these positions in certain countries for some of these issues and will look to integrate some elements into further updates to our Policy.